videojs/thumbcoil/README.md

 ### H.264

-Thumbcoil supports the parsing of the following NAL units:
+Thumbcoil supports the parsing *and writing* of the following NAL units:

 * `access_unit_delimiter`
 * `sequence_paramter_set`